-The American Express Green Card annual fee is $150.
-Amex Green is the least expensive of the Amex hybrid card offers, and its rewards and benefits can make it well worth the cost for frequent travelers.
-The card’s annual fee used to be slightly lower in the past, but Amex added extra perks to make up for the increased cost.
+The Amex Green card annual fee is $150.
+This card is the least expensive of the Amex hybrid card offers.
+Plus, its rewards and benefits can make it well worth the cost for frequent travelers.
+The Amex Green card’s annual fee isn’t the only fee you need to worry about, either.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.